Tutorial: Camera-based 3D Perception with Isaac Perceptor on the Nova Carter

 https://media.githubusercontent.com/media/NVIDIA-ISAAC-ROS/.github/main/resources/isaac_ngc/nova_carter/Nova_Carter_Isaac_KV_540p_01_v002_DM.png/

-This demo will enable you to use the Isaac Perceptor to perceive the robot’s environment - purely based on cameras.
-Isaac Perceptor uses Isaac ROS components, including Visual SLAM to localize the robot, ESS and nvblox to reconstruct 3D environments.
+This demo enables you to use the Isaac Perceptor to perceive the robot’s environment - purely based on cameras.
+Isaac Perceptor uses Isaac ROS components, including Visual SLAM to localize the robot, ESS and Nvblox to reconstruct 3D environments.

-For this tutorial, it is assumed that you have successfully completed the teleop tutorial and the calibration tutorial.
+For this tutorial, it is assumed that you have successfully completed the teleop tutorial and the extrinsic calibration instructions.

 Running the Application